Spaghetti, American style

 Ricardo and Hondo-style dog on poster

 The good news, however, is that it was written by Clair Huffaker and directed by Burt Kennedy, so the whole thing is much less spaghetti than you might fear.
-It does have that slightly dirty, slightly cheap spag feel to it but the direction, writing and acting are definitely superior to the usual Italian fare of stodgy pasta.
+It does have that slightly dirty, slightly cheap spag feel to it (Kennedy was always a better writer than he was a director) but the direction, writing and acting are definitely superior to the usual Italian fare of stodgy pasta.

 The Apaches are out-and-out bad guys, Indians to be attacked with no modern or revisionist hang-ups.
 They are shot, knifed, dynamited and Gatling gunned with abandon.